-A student is eligible for gifted from kindergarten through Grade 12 if the student meets the criteria under 1. or 2. below:
+A student is eligible for gifted programs from kindergarten through Grade 12 if the student meets the criteria under 1. or 2. below:

-The student demonstrates:

-The need for a special program

-A majority of characteristics of gifted students according to a standard scale or checklist (the Torrance Tests of Creative Thinking)

-Superior intellectual development as measured by an intelligence quotient of two standard deviations or more above the mean on an individually administered standardized test of intelligence.
+- 1. The student demonstrates: - a.
+The need for a special program - b.
+A majority of characteristics of gifted students according to a standard scale or checklist (the Torrance Tests of Creative Thinking) - c.
+Superior intellectual development as measured by an intelligence quotient of two standard deviations or more above the mean on an individually administered standardized test of intelligence. - 2.
 The student is a member of an underrepresented group and meets the criteria for increasing the participation of underrepresented groups in programs for students who are gifted.
-The CogAT will also be used as a universal screener in second grade to increase representations of minority, EL, and low-income students in gifted and talented programs.